dokterbob/django-getting-started/README.rst

 #.
 Make sure your editor is configured to behave nicely with regards to
    indentation and whitespace, for Python and modern DCVS this *is* important:

-   - PEP8 related:
+   - PEP8 related
       * Use 4 `spaces for indentation <http://www.python.org/dev/peps/pep-0008/#tabs-or-spaces>`_ (not tabs).
       * Make sure your editor forces a `limited line length <http://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_ of 79 characters.

-   - DCVS related:
+   - DCVS related
       * Automatically remove trailing whitespace in order to work well with DCVS.
       * Assure there is a newline at the end of each file.